History of special relativity: Gravitation

 The first attempt to formulate a relativistic theory of gravitation was undertaken by Poincaré (1905).
 He tried to modify Newton's law of gravitation so that it assumes a Lorentz-covariant form.
 He noted that there were many possibilities for a relativistic law, and he discussed two of them.
 It was shown by Poincaré that the argument of Pierre-Simon Laplace, who argued that the speed of gravity is many times faster than the speed of light, is not valid within a relativistic theory.
 That is, in a relativistic theory of gravitation, planetary orbits are stable even when the speed of gravity is equal to that of light.
 Similar models to that of Poincaré were discussed by Minkowski (1907b) and Sommerfeld (1910).
 However, it was shown by Abraham (1912) that those models belong to the class of "vector theories" of gravitation.
 The fundamental defect of those theories is that they implicitly contain a negative value for the gravitational energy in the vicinity of matter, which would violate the energy principle.
 As an alternative, Abraham (1912) and Gustav Mie (1913) proposed different "scalar theories" of gravitation.
 While Mie never formulated his theory in a consistent way, Abraham completely gave up the concept of Lorentz-covariance (even locally), and therefore it was irreconcilable with relativity.

 In addition, all of those models violated the equivalence principle, and Einstein argued that it is impossible to formulate a theory which is both Lorentz-covariant and satisfies the equivalence principle.
 However, Gunnar Nordström (1912, 1913) was able to create a model which fulfilled both conditions.
 This was achieved by making both the gravitational and the inertial mass dependent on the gravitational potential.
 Nordström's theory of gravitation was remarkable because it was shown by Einstein and Adriaan Fokker (1914), that in this model gravitation can be completely described in terms of spacetime curvature.
 Although Nordström's theory is without contradiction, from Einstein's point of view a fundamental problem persisted: It does not fulfill the important condition of general covariance, as in this theory preferred frames of reference can still be formulated.
-So contrary to those "scalar theories", Einstein (1911–1915) developed a "tensor theory" (i.e. general relativity), which fulfills both the equivalence principle and general covariance.
+So contrary to those "scalar theories", Einstein (1911–1915) developed a "tensor theory" (general relativity), which fulfills both the equivalence principle and general covariance.
 As a consequence, the notion of a complete "special relativistic" theory of gravitation had to be given up, as in general relativity the constancy of light speed (and Lorentz covariance) is only locally valid.
 The decision between those models was brought about by Einstein, when he was able to exactly derive the perihelion precession of Mercury, while the other theories gave erroneous results.
 In addition, only Einstein's theory gave the correct value for the deflection of light near the Sun.